Friends & Family Sale! Up to 20% OFF* SITEWIDE

 Possibly most disruptive, your new glasses may even cause headaches or nausea, which nobody’s a fan of.

-How Long Will My New Glasses Make Me Dizzy?
+How Long Does a New Pair of Glasses Make You Dizzy?

 The period of time it takes for your body to adjust to your new glasses varies.
 On average though, most people experience symptoms for a few days up to a couple of weeks before things stabilize again.